Corpus Christi (play): Reception

 The play received critical attention for its exploration of gay themes in Christianity.
 It was also condemned by Catholic League, a Roman Catholic watchdog group, for what they viewed as blasphemy, sacrilege, and anti-Christian bigotry.
+The play was subsequently cited in chain letters that falsely claimed it would be adapted as a film, part of a hoax that predated the play.

 Productions

 The planned production of the play in New York City was canceled and then reinstated.
 Because of protests, the producer of the play, the Manhattan Theatre Club, withdrew the play in May 1998, worried about possible violence.
 They then quickly reinstated it, stating that they did not believe in censorship but also noting that security precautions would be taken.
 The play opened Off-Broadway in a Manhattan Theatre Club production at New York City Center Stage 1 on October 13, 1998, directed by Joe Mantello, and closed on November 29, 1998.
+The original production featured the following cast: